 At last, at long last... he'd found them.

 Six men, unshaven and haggard beneath their grimy steel plate and worn leather armor, slumped wearily atop a half-dozen warhorses that looked even worse for wear.
-They moved carefully, climbing the treacherous mountain path at a plodding pace for the sake of the large hide-top wagon in the center of their little group, pulled by a pair of shaggy black oxen.
+They moved carefully, climbing the treacherous mountain path at a plodding pace for the sake of the large hide-top wagon in the center of their little group, pulled by a pair of shaggy brown and tan oxen.
 Two women sat at the front of the cart, one grasping the reins while the other stared off at nothing as the small boy held tight in her arms shivered and coughed weakly from within the swaddles of the dirty blankets he was wrapped in.
 Trystan couldn't see them, but he knew another three women and two girls were hidden away inside the wagon.

 Unless their numbers had dwindled since they'd fled the Black City, making a break south for the Free Provinces…

 In any case it would only make his job easier.

-Trystan released the spell with another word and the scene faded away before him like smoke picked up by the wind.
+Trystan released the spell with another word and the scene faded away before him like smoke carried off by the wind.
 The group was still a fair distance off, almost a league away, but it mattered little.
 To a Hand of the Iron Will the cold was little more than a mild annoyance.

 Trystan didn't release.
 Instead he waited, following the man below with the head of the readied arrow, watching the rider gently urged his animal forward.
-Behind him one by one the rest of the group took the path bend at a snail's pace, the oxen huffing and snorting as they strained to pull the timber wagon over the uneven ground.
+Behind him, one by one, the rest of the group took the path bend at a snail's pace, the oxen huffing and snorting as they strained to pull the timber wagon over the uneven ground.
 It was a slow process but Trystan forced himself to be patient, counting quickly.
-Then double and triple-checked his numbers.
+Then he double and triple-checked his numbers.

 When he was satisfied that everything was right, he trailed his drawn bow over the group, eyeing the leading riders, then the two women and boy at the front of the cart.